Does Tricare Cover Hearing Aids?

-Many veterans and their families often search for information on whether Tricare insurance covers hearing aids.
+Many veterans and their families often search for information on whether the health care plan Tricare covers hearing aids.
 That’s because there’s some confusion over whether current policies still cover hearing aids and hearing tests.

 Tricare insurance is a program offered to members of the military, retired members, reserve members, and family of those who served or currently serve in the military.
 By default, all active duty military members are automatically enrolled.